 Ownership and Rights: Because cemetery owners own the property itself, when consumers purchase a cemetery plot, they are not actually buying a piece of real estate but simply the right to be buried in a particular plot, called a “right of interment.”
-The cemetery owns the property.
-As a result, the cemetery owner also has the right to establish rules and regulations regarding how you may use that property.
-Before you purchase cemetery property, ask to see a copy of their current rule and regulations, but also be aware that they may change at any time.
+Therefore, the cemetery owner has the right to establish rules and regulations regarding how that property can be used.
+So before you purchase cemetery property, obtain a copy of its current rules and regulations, and realize that the cemetery owner may change them at any time.

 How to Save Money: You can save thousands of dollars by purchasing the right of interment on the second-hand market rather than directly from a cemetery.
 Cemetery lots for sale are commonly posted on Craigslist, at www.craigslist.org.
 In addition, People’s Memorial Association re-sells donated cemetery plots and uses the proceeds to fund its Indigent Cremation Fund.
 Visit the Buy Plots page of this website for more information on this program.